jelastic/jem/README.md

 **git.lib** - library, that implements GIT management stuff

 ## **Application Layer Modules**  (green color on a scheme)
-Application Layer Modules are designed for managing different application stacks inside containers.
+**Application Layer Modules** are designed for managing different application stacks inside containers.
 Such operations can be performed by Jelastic Platform Core or manually, with the help of command line interface.
 Each application module usually has functions, that are externally available from JEM.
 In case a module has a list of implementations, needed for different kinds of stacks, it includes specific extra libraries (each of which have unique implementation recipes, created specifically for a particular stack).
 Functions inside stack libraries are internal and cannot be called other than by parent module of this library.

 The list of application modules includes:

 **ssl.module** - implements basic functionality for enabling/disabling/configuring SSL certificates for:
-Java application servers: tomcat, glassfish, jetty;
+* Java application servers: *tomcat*, *glassfish*, *jetty*;
-Load balancer: nginx;
+* Load balancer: *nginx*;
-PHP application servers: httpd (Apache 2) and php-fpm (NGINX-PHP).
+* PHP application servers: *httpd* (Apache 2) and *php-fpm* (NGINX-PHP).

 It also requires a list of special libraries for managing each application server separately.

 **vcs.module** - implements VCS functionality for application stacks, like VCS projects management, checkout and update of projects, etc. For now, only Git and SVN version control systems are available for use.

-***compute.module** - is used for deploying users’ applications into application servers.
+**compute.module** - is used for deploying users’ applications into application servers.
 It also requires a list of dependent libraries with unique deployment procedures declared for different kinds of application servers.

 **engine.module** - is used for switching JDK and PHP engines’ versions within the corresponding (i.e. running Java or PHP apps) application servers.